Employee Retention Strategies: The New-age Way to Attract & Retain Talent

 Yes, that's exactly what today's corporate biggies are zeroing in on to enhance employee engagement and retain their best employees.
 In fact, it's turning out to be an ideal way for companies to save themselves from losing good talent.
 New age companies and innovative startups are going out of their way, finding ingenious ways to change their procedures, processes and policies to do just that.
 They are bringing in a whole new dimension to the management structure by allowing employees to evangelize their creative ideas that might lead to out-of-the-box products, processes and profits.
 It's also observed that such practices are getting exceptional and widespread popularity amongst the employees and workers, resulting in bigger sales figures, better productivity and of course, reduced attrition rates.

-Setting the ambiance right
+Setting the ambience right

 How exactly does one create an environment of innovation, self-empowerment, creativity and self-motivating employees?